-Small Business Saturday, which is sandwiched in between the big retailers’ upcoming — and seismically larger — Black Friday and Cyber Monday events, continues to gain traction in its eighth year of promoting shops on Main St. It also has been a bright success in the midst of some challenging years for American Express, which launched the program in 2010 with the last recession in full bloom.
+Small Business Saturday, which is sandwiched in between the big retailers’ upcoming — and seismically larger — Black Friday and Cyber Monday events this week, continues to gain traction in its eighth year of promoting shops on Main St. It also has been a bright success in the midst of some challenging years for American Express, which launched the program in 2010 with the last recession in full bloom.

 It continues to promote the concept and assist the small businesses that participate along with corporate partners FedEx, Etsy, Grubhub and the U.S. Small Business Administration.